 School ends daily at 3:25 p.m.
-Students must leave the building by 3:35 pm.
+Students must leave the building or be under the supervision of a staff member by 3:35 p.m.
+Students who are in the hallways after 3:35 p.m. unsupervised will be asked to leave.
+Repeated infractions may result in disciplinary action.
 Students are encouraged to participate in extracurricular activities; however, students who are participating in activities should be in the area of activity.